DanRaiss/WorldTelephoneFormatterJS/README.md

 # WorldTelephoneFormatterJS
-A useful tool for formatting phone numbers with the correct prefix by given country code
+A useful tool for formatting phone numbers with the correct prefix by given country code in Javascript (Vanilla)

 Containing 252 world states prefixes!